34 Industrial Revolution inventions that changed the world forever

 It consisted of a double-pointed needle with an eye at the end.
-A little later, in the 1790s, an English inventor, Thomas Saint, developed the world's first practical sewing machine, but failed to market his invention with any success.
+In the 1790s, English inventor Thomas Saint developed the world's first practical sewing machine, but failed to market his invention with any success.

-A little later, in the 1820s, the first practical and commercially produced sewing machine was patented by Barthélemy Thimonnier -- a French tailor.
-This machine could sew straight seams using a chain stitch similar to that which Saint developed decades ago.
+The first practical and commercially produced sewing machine was patented in the 1820s by Barthélemy Thimonnier -- a French tailor.
+This machine could sew straight seams using a chain stitch.

-Years later, Isaac Merritt Singer would produce his first straight-stitch sewing machine in 1851, which combined elements of the earlier machines.
-The company he later founded, Singer, is now widely considered the gold standard in sewing machines today.
+Years later, in 1851, Isaac Merritt Singer produced his first straight-stitch sewing machine, which combined elements of the earlier machines.
+Singer, the company he later founded, is still widely considered the gold standard in sewing machines today.

 31. The incandescent light bulb was also developed during the Industrial Revolution

 Yet another invention of the Industrial Revolution that changed the world is the incandescent light bulb.
-Just like other inventions on this list, like the internal combustion engine, the light bulb is the end product of a long line of inventors throughout history.
+Just like many other inventions on this list, like the internal combustion engine, the light bulb is the end product of a long line of inventors.

-His designs were similar to Swan's, who took Edison to court over copyright infringement.
+Edison's designs closely resembled Swan's, who took Edison to court over copyright infringement.
 He won and was made a partner in Edison's new company.

-32. The modern assembly line was, funnily enough, also a product of the revolution
+32. The modern assembly line was, funnily enough, also a product of the Industrial Revolution

 Yet another world-changing invention of the Industrial Revolution was the modern assembly line.
 This manufacturing process breaks down the assembly process into sections where the final product is sequentially completed along the line.